Train station: Intermediate station

 An intermediate station does not have any other connecting route, unlike branch-off stations, connecting stations, transfer stations and railway junctions.
 In a broader sense, an intermediate station is generally any station on the route between its two terminal stations.

 The majority of stations are, in practice, intermediate stations.
 They are mostly designed as through stations; there are only a few intermediate stations that take the form of a stub-end station, for example at some zigzags.
 If there is a station building, it is usually located to the side of the tracks.
 In the case of intermediate stations used for both passenger and freight traffic, there is a distinction between those where the station building and goods facilities are on the same side of the tracks and those in which the goods facilities are on the opposite side of the tracks from the station building.

 Intermediate stations also occur on some funicular and cable car routes.

 Halt

-A halt, in railway parlance in the Commonwealth of Nations and Ireland, is a small station, usually unstaffed or with very few staff, and with few or no facilities.
+A halt, in railway parlance in the Commonwealth of Nations, Ireland and Portugal, is a small passenger station, usually unstaffed or with very few staff, and with few or no facilities.
+A halt is usually equipped with a platform or platforms on the through track(s) and the appropriate signage, but not with switches.
 In some cases, trains stop only on request, when passengers on the platform indicate that they wish to board, or passengers on the train inform the crew that they wish to alight.
+These can sometimes appear with signals and sometimes without.